Copyright © 2019 Young Sussex Ltd

 Young Sussex Nursery is registered to offer Free Early Learning Funding for all 3 and 4 year olds.
-All three nurseries also offer funding for 2 year olds.
-This is only available to eligible children.
+We also offer funding for eligible 2 year olds and 9 month olds (from April and September 2024 respectively).
 Further information can be found through the following link.
 It’s not as straightforward as you may have been led to believe, so take a deep breath!:

 Where 2 siblings attend nursery, the oldest will receive a 5% discount off their normal sessions for as long as both children attend nursery.
 Where 3 (or more!) siblings attend, the oldest will receive a 10% discount, and the second child a 5% discount.

-You may pay for your childcare online (BACS) or with vouchers.
+You may pay for your childcare online (BACS), with Tax-Free Childcare or with vouchers*.

 We ask that you use your child’s first name and surname as the reference for any online or voucher payments.
-If you have siblings at the nursery, please make a separate payment for each child.
 This will ensure that payments are easily identified and allocated to the correct account.
 Click the relevant link below for each nursery’s bank details:

 We do not accept cash or cheque payments, nor do we currently have the facility to accept credit and debit card payments.